na21/dlh_project/README.md

 ## Setup

-Apply for access to [MIMIC-III Clinical Database](https://physionet.org/content/mimiciii/1.4/) and download files to root of this repository in directory ```mimic-iii-clinical-database-1.4```
+Apply for access to [MIMIC-III Clinical Database](https://physionet.org/content/mimiciii/1.4/) and download to the root of this repository in directory ```mimic-iii-clinical-database-1.4```
 ```
 git clone https://github.com/MIT-LCP/mimic-code.git
 git clone https://github.com/illidanlab/urgent-care-comparative.git